abce-dev/abce/README.md

 2. Download and install [Julia 1.8](https://julialang.org/downloads/).
 Check the box in the installer to add Julia to the PATH.

+3. If using A-LEAF, see the optional [Installing with A-LEAF](#optional--argonne-only-installing-with-a-leaf) section below.
+Currently, only users with Argonne gitlab credentials can use A-LEAF, but a public release is coming soon!

+4. If using CPLEX, see the optional [Installing with CPLEX](#optional-installing-with-cplex) section below

-3. Using the Anaconda Powershell, clone this repo to your local machine:
+5. Using the Anaconda Powershell, clone this repo to your local machine:

    `git clone https://github.com/biegelk/abce`

-4. Create the local conda environment:
+6. Create the local conda environment:

-   `conda env create -v .\environment_win.yml`
+   `conda env create -f .\environment_win.yml`

-5. Activate the `abce_anv` conda environment:
+7. Activate the `abce_anv` conda environment:

    `conda activate abce_env`

-6. Set the `ABCE_DIR` environment variable to the absolute path to your `abce` repo (e.g. `C:\Users\myname\abce`)
+8. Set the `ABCE_DIR` environment variable to the absolute path to your `abce` repo (e.g. `C:\Users\myname\abce`)

-7. Test it out by running the following within your `abce` directory:
+9. Test it out by running the following within your `abce` directory:

    `python run.py -f`

-8. Once the previous command runs to completion without failing, generate a precompiled Julia sysimage file with:
+10. Once the previous command runs to completion without failing, generate a precompiled Julia sysimage file with:

    `julia make_sysimage.jl`